balancer-team/rando-js/README.md

 # Rando

 Rando is a tool for generating identifiers.
-By default, `rando()` generates a cryptographically random, universally unique identifier with collision resistance comparable to a UUIDv4.
+By default, `rando()` generates a cryptographically random, universally unique identifier with slightly more collision resistance than a UUIDv4.
 Options can be modified to fit a wide variety of requirements.

 ### Install